baristikir/baristikir/README.md

 - 🔭  I’m currently working on my iOS mobile application **needwork** and be developing the front-end and back-end for it.
-- 🍀  I’m currently learning SwiftUI, Python, JS/NodeJS, ML & AI
+- 🍀  I’m currently learning SwiftUI, Python / Django, JS / ReactJS, ML & AI
 - ✌🏻  I’m looking to collaborate
 - 💬  Ask me about C# / ASP.NET Core / Blazor WebAssebmbly
 - 📫  How to reach me: [@brstkr](https://brstkr.com/contact.html)